Ranters: History

 Their central idea was pantheistic, that God is essentially in every creature, including themselves.

 They embraced antinomianism and believed that Christians are freed by grace from the necessity of obeying Mosaic Law, rejecting the very notion of obedience.
 They held that believers are free from all traditional restraints and that sin is a product only of the imagination.
 The Ranters revived the Brethren of the Free Spirit's amoralism and "stressed the desire to surpass the human condition and become godlike".

-They denied the authority of the church, of accepted religious practice and of scripture.
+They denied the authority of the church, of accepted religious practice and of Scripture.
 In fact, they denied the power of any authority in general.

-Gerrard Winstanley, a leader of another English dissenting group called the Diggers, commented on Ranter principles by denoting them as "a general lack of moral values or restraint in worldly pleasures".
-However another prominent Digger, William Everard was, some time after the failure of the Digger communes, imprisoned as a ranter, and later confined to Bethlem Hospital.
+Gerrard Winstanley, a leader of another English dissenting group called the Diggers, characterised Ranter principles as amounting to the excessive enjoyment of "meat, drinke, pleasures, and women".
+However, another prominent Digger, William Everard, was, some time after the failure of the Digger communes, imprisoned as a Ranter, and later confined to Bethlem Hospital.
 John Bunyan, author of Pilgrim's Progress, wrote in his autobiography, Grace Abounding to the Chief of Sinners, that he had encountered Ranters prior to his Baptist conversion.

 In England, they came into contact and even rivalry with the early Quakers, who were often falsely accused of direct association with them.
 In the American colonies, there is evidence that Ranters were actually breakaway Quakers who did not agree with the standardization of belief that occurred in the late 1670s.
 Although the Quakers retained their loose, sect-like character until the 1660s, they began to formalize their worship practices and set of beliefs in order to gain some stability in the New World; this in turn pushed out those who did not fall in line, creating a group of people referred to as Ranters.
 (Whether these people were directly inspired by the Ranters in England or if the moniker was simply imported via anti-Ranter pamphlets that were so popular during this era is debatable.)

 The historian J. C. Davis has suggested that the Ranters were a myth created by conservatives in order to endorse traditional values by comparison with an unimaginably radical other.
 Richard L. Greaves, in a review of Davis' book, suggests that though a very radical fringe existed, it was probably never as organized as conservatives of the time suggested.

 In the mid-19th century, the name was often applied to the Primitive Methodists, with reference to their crude and often noisy preaching.